thesimplekid/nostrrepo/portan/README.md

     tags: [["e", "<event id of repo publish>"], ["n", "<patch name>"]],
     content: {
         description: "",
-        patch: "<generated with git format-patch>"
+        patch: "<generated with git format-patch>",
-        }
+        },
 }
 ```

 ## TODO:
-- [ ] Alot of the content should be moved to tags
+- [x] Alot of the content should be moved to tags
 - [ ] Make async
 - [ ] Add example events
 - [ ] Efficiency improvements (few places that are a little hacky)